-This is an adequately fleshed young turkey with quality defects - surface blemishes.
-Feather follicles appear uniform in size and arranged in rows with approximately equal space between follicles.
-The scabs and open sores with red margins are consistent with inflammation
+This is an adequately fleshed defects - surface blemishes. in size and arranged in rows between follicles.
+The scabs margins are consistent with

-The skin of this young turkey over the drumstick appears thick, wet, and yellow.
-The appearance of the skin is consistent with exudates and inflammation.
+The skin of this young turkey over the drumstick appears thick, wet, and the skin is consistent with with approximately equal space exudates and inflammation.

 This is a well-nourished young turkey with ample body fat and no obvious blemishes.
-The majority of the skin appears uniform in color, moist, and thick.
+The Feather follicles appear uniform vellow.
+The appearance of majority of the skin appears uniform in color, moist, and thick.
 Feather follicles appear uniform in size and arranged in rows with approximately equal space between follicles.
 The thick, wet, yellow appearance of the skin over the breast is consistent with exudates and inflammation.